Skip to content

 Grade: C

-This indicates the percent of patients that have had a pressure ulcer.
-Pressure ulcers are skin damage caused by staying in one position for too long.
+This indicates the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of nursing care .
+Pressure ulcers, also referred to as bed sores, are often the result of patients staying in one position for too long.

 Minimizes Serious Falls